-The goal of this study is to assess, with validated instruments, the corollary links between students' academic results and the nature of their perceptions of their skills and self-esteem.
-For accomplishing this, we tested it 255 student volunteers with an average age of 21 years (91 female students and 164 male students).
-We opted for two types of surveys: a questionnaire developed by Duclos, which measures self-esteem in five domains, and a questionnaire on the perception of competence on three domains of training (oral skills, written skills and physical practice skills).
-Pearson's correlation coefficient (r) was used to assess the intensity of the relationship between parameters.
-The data were processed with Statistical Package for the Social Sciences (version 26).
-The significance level was set at p < 0.05.
-These three variables combined in the synthesis of the results confirm the initial hypothesis that there is a correlation but only between a few domains of self-esteem, sense of competence and academic results obtained.
-Indeed, students in this branch of education have a negative perception of their 'academic' and 'physical' self-esteem are not influenced, despite modest academic achievement.
-The result is that even though students display a low sense of competence in the face of modest results during training, their self-esteem in the 'family and social' domains stays stable with good scores.
+In psychology, self-esteem is a concept that is largely used and analysed in the scientific literature.
+The goal of this study is to assess, with validated instruments, the corollary links between students' academic results and the nature of perceptions of their skills and self-esteem.
+A total of 255 student volunteers with an average age of 21 years (91 female students and 164 male students) were included.
+We opted for two types of surveys: a questionnaire (SEQ) developed by Duclos, which measures self-esteem in five domains, and a questionnaire on the perception of competence on three domains of training.
+According to the results, even though students displayed a low sense of competence in the face of modest results during training, their self-esteem in the 'family and social' domains stayed stable with good scores.
+The study concludes that every person achieves high self-esteem when they achieve successes that are equal to or greater than their ambitions.